Back to All Events

 Film screening & conversation with Anusha Thulung Rai, Sabhyata Garbuja Pun, Aditya Pokharel and Sapana Sanjeevani

-Opening our autumn seminar series, two Nepali collectives meet across borders: the London-based Rodhi Ghar Collective (Anusha Thulung Rai and Sabhyata Pun) and Kathmandu’s Sadak, Satta ra Sidhhanta Collective (Aditya Pokharel and Sapana Sanjeevani).
-In response to Nepal’s recent political unrest, we will screen two short films highlighting Nepali voices resisting marginalisation, followed by an open discussion with the filmmakers on visual media as a tool for Indigenous and Adiwasi activism today.
+Opening our autumn seminar series, two Nepali collectives meet across borders: the London-based Rodhighar Collective (Anusha Thulung Rai and Sabhyata Pun) and Kathmandu’s Sadak, Satta Sidhhanta Collective (Aditya Pokharel and Sapana Sanjeevani).
+In response to Nepal’s recent political unrest, we will screen two short films highlighting Nepali voices resisting marginalisation, followed by a Q&A and an open discussion with the filmmakers on visual media as a tool for Indigenous and Adiwasi activism today.

 1. Lest We Forget: Chameli Devi Das by Aditya Pokharel and Sapana Sanjeevani – The film was made as part of ‘Sadak, Satta, Sidhhanta (SSS)’ – an initiative to document women in politics and nation building in Nepal.
 It documents the ongoing political work and historical role of Chameli Devi Das, a Nepali female politician from Dalit community, and records how marginalized communities pursue representation and justice.